sj2020pro/Fault-Detection/project_info.md

 ## Description

-This project implements a fully reproducible demo of the **DEVNet** anomaly detection framework.
+This project implements a fully reproducible demo of the **NSUAD** anomaly detection framework.
 It includes deterministic training, data preprocessing, visualization, and metric evaluation.
 A single `demo.ipynb` notebook demonstrates the workflow from data loading to final results.